K-pop stars get prison terms for gang rape | DW | 29.11.2019

 In October, K-pop star Sulli was discovered dead at her home.
 The 25-year-old had spoken out against being targeted by malicious online rumors and allegations.

-Lee Seung-hyun, a former member of K-pop group Big Bang, is currently on trial over allegations he paid for prostitutes for foreign businessmen to draw investment in his business.
+Lee Seung-hyun, a former member of K-pop group Big Bang, is currently on trial over allegations he paid for prostitutes for foreign businessmen to attract investment to his business.

 cw/rt (AFP, AP, Reuters)